briskCZ/tagEdit/README.md

 # tagEdit

-My ID3 tag editor using python with appJar and mutagen libraries.
+My ID3 tag editor for mp3 files using python with appJar and mutagen libraries.